d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 ## Monitoring

-A community member has set up a [monitoring interface](https://voi-node-info.boeieruurd.com/) here where you can see how your node is performing.
+Community member Boeieruurd has set up a [monitoring interface](https://voi-node-info.boeieruurd.com/) here where you can see how your node is performing.

 **It may take a while to have your participating address listed there** depending on your Voi balance.